-Anyone with the proper permissions is capable of building a website with Oracle Content and Experience.
+Anyone with the proper permissions is capable of building a website with Oracle Content Management.
 You don’t need to use any proprietary tools or code or software.
 The user interface is graphical, intuitive, and friendly.

 Who is able to build a site depends on several factors: